 A Host of Additional Features

 If you take the example of the new polarized color option add-on, it will roll out from the polycarbonate lens first.
 Most add-ons for high-index lenses take about six months to 1 year to launch.
-Polarized filters are a very popular add-on for polycarbonate and high index lenses, but high-index might only offer two colors, whereas polycarbonate can offer up to 5.
+Polarized filters are a trendy add-on for polycarbonate and high index lenses, but high-index might only offer two colors, whereas polycarbonate can offer up to 5.

 High index lenses are not the best option to tint your lenses to a dark shade.
 High index lens density doesn’t allow it to be tinted to more than anything more than a light shadow.
 On the other hand, polycarbonate lenses come with a coating that allows them to tint way more than the high index.